 Over-range detection is enabled by setting OVR\EN to 1.
-If the upper 8 bits of the absolute value equal or exceed the OVR\TH threshold during the monitoring period, then the over-range bit associated with the over-ranged ADC channel is set to 1, otherwise the over-range bit is 0.
+If the upper 8 bits of the absolute value equal or exceed the OVR\TH threshold during the monitoring period, then the over-range bit associated with the over-range ADC channel is set to 1, otherwise the over-range bit is 0.
 For the Quad channel device, the over-range status can be monitored on the ORA, ORB, ORC or ORD output pins for ADC channels A, B, C and D, respectively.
-For the dual channel device, the over-range status can be monitored on the ORA or ORB output pins for ADC channels A and B, respectively.
-For the single channel device, the over-range status can be monitored on the ORA output pins.
-OVR\N can be used to set the output pulse duration from the last over-range event. ₹ 6-3 lists the over-range pulse lengths for the various OVR\N settings.
+OVR\N can be used to set the output pulse duration from the last over-range event. $\frac{1}{5}$ 6-2 lists the over-range pulse lengths for the various OVR\N settings.